amazon-archives/aws-serverless-java-archetype/README.md

 ```

 ### Verify, Build and Deploy your first application
-The generated `pom.xml` is configured to use AWS SAM Local to verify, and AWS CLI to build and deploy the application.
+The generated `pom.xml` is configured to use AWS SAM CLI to verify, and AWS CLI to build and deploy the application.
 In order to do them, you need to install tools below:

 - [AWS Command Line Interface (AWS CLI)](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)
 - (Optional) [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli#installation)